From BR Bullpen

 Spencer played 118 games for the Giants in 1953 despite bouncing around the field, playing at least 30 games at each infield position except first base; he backed up Alvin Dark at short, Hank Thompson at third and Davey Williams at second.
 For the season, his batting line was .208/.287/.424 and he delivered 20 home runs.

 Daryl was then called into the United States Military Service for two years (1954 and 1955), during the Korean War.
-He was MVP of the 1955 National Baseball Congress World Series, helping Wichita's club to the title.
+He was MVP of the 1955 National Baseball Congress World Series, helping the Wichita Boeing Bombers club to the title.

 Giants mainstay